trison/api-intro/README.md

 Don't know what these terms mean?
 Don't worry!
 This short introduction will help guide you through understanding our API and sending your first email.

-We will use the 'cURL' command line tool for our examples, but we also provide API Clients:
+We will use the 'cURL' command line tool for our examples, but we also provide API Clients for:

 * Python
 * Ruby